harrisonturton/netlink-rs/README.md

 ## Usage

 The following snippet will dump the kernel's main routing table.
-Note that the `rnetlink` header must be wrapped in the `netlink` header.
-This example demonstrates how the library implements the netlink transport, but not the protocol extensions built upon it.
+Note that the `rnetlink` header must be wrapped in a`Message`.
+This demonstrates that the library hides the transport-level details of the netlink protocol, but leaves implementing subsystem-speicfic protocols (like `rnetlink`) to the user.

 ```rust
 use std::error::Error;